-Climate-related risks and opportunities the organisation has identified over the short, medium, and long term
+Climate risks and opportunities the organisation has identified over the short, medium, and long term

 The findings of the assessment demonstrate that overall, Antin's portfolio is exposed to low levels of climate risk.
-Exposure is primarily driven by low-medium physical risk, which is balanced against exposure to low transition opportunity.
+Exposure is primarily driven by low-medium physical risk, which is balanced against overall low levels transition opportunity (when averaging transition risk and opportunity).
 Despite this, some risk is likely to be present towards 2030, 2040, and 2050 as demonstrated further below.